IJSComplexMatter/dtmm/doc/quickstart.rst

     >>> director = dtmm.nematic_droplet_director((NLAYERS, HEIGHT, WIDTH), radius = 30, profile = "r")
     >>> director.tofile("director.raw")

 Here we have generated a director data array and saved it to a binary file written in system endianness called "director.raw".
 The data stored in this file is of shape (60,96,96,3), that is (NLAYERS, HEIGHT, WIDTH, 3).
+That is, a director as a vector defined in each voxel of the compute box.
+The length of the director vector is either 1, where the director is inside the sphere, and 0 elsewhere.
 To load this data from file you can use the :func:`dtmm.read_director` helper function:

 .. doctest::